Oleg-Imanilov/smart-home/readme.md

-#This is my hobby "Smart Home" project.
+# This is my hobby "Smart Home" project.

+## How it works

 It contains:
 1. NodeMcu IOT Configurator